Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

-Lightning supports either double precision (64), full precision (32) or half precision (16) training.
+Lightning supports either double precision (64), full precision (32), or half precision (16) training.

-Half precision, or mixed precision, is the combined use of both 32 and 16 bit floating points to reduce memory footprint during model training, resulting in improved performance, achieving +3X speedups on modern GPUs.
+Half precision, or mixed precision, is the combined use of 32 and 16 bit floating points to reduce memory footprint during model training.
+This can result in improved performance, achieving +3X speedups on modern GPUs.

 .. testcode::
     :skipif: not _APEX_AVAILABLE and not _NATIVE_AMP_AVAILABLE or not torch.cuda.is_available()